KHollobaugh/bcc-firebase-workshop/README.md

     * https://cli.angular.io/
 * Install git, or any git client that you are comfortable with
     * git https://git-scm.com/
-    * Gitkraken is an easy to use free dekstop client https://www.gitkraken.com/
+    * Gitkraken is an easy to use free desktop client https://www.gitkraken.com/
 * Clone our repository and checkout the connect-to-firebase branch for the starter code
 * You will want a good code editor, we recommend Visual Studio Code (free) or Webstorm (paid, has free trial)
     * https://code.visualstudio.com/